 |The secreted substances are involved in the metabolism of the body||The excreted substances are no longer of use to the body they are eliminated from the body|

-From the differences between secretion and excretion listed above, we can infer that important substance necessary for the body is secreted by organs and glands in the body.
-Excretion mainly deals with the elimination of wastes like urea and sweat that is of no use to the body.
+From the differences between secretion and excretion listed above, we can infer that important substance necessary for the body is secreted by organs and glands inside the body, whereas excretion mainly deals with the elimination of wastes like sweat and urea, that are of no use to the body.